-The student submits one copy of the dissertation proposal, accompanied by the completed Form #6, to the Registrar, for submission to the Dean.
-The Dean brings a recommendation to the faculty on the Consent Calendar that the student be advanced to candidacy.
+Student submits one copy of the dissertation proposal, accompanied by completed Form #6, to the Registrar, for submission to the Dean.
+The Dean brings a recommendation to faculty on Consent Calendar that student be advanced to candidacy.
 The student is advanced to candidacy by vote of the full faculty.